OctopusDeployLabs/terraform-provider-octopusdeploy/docs/data-sources/git_credentials.md

 - `description` (String) The description of this Git Credential.
 - `id` (String) The unique ID for this resource.
 - `name` (String) The name of this Git Credential.
-- `password` (String, Sensitive) The password for the Git credential.
 - `space_id` (String) The space ID associated with this Git Credential.
 - `type` (String) The Git credential authentication type.
 - `username` (String) The username for the Git credential.